rusben/dam-m6/uf1nf2.md

 objectInputStream.close();
 ```

-For this ObjectInputStream example to work the object you read must be an instance of MyClass, and must have been serialized into the file "object.data" via an ObjectOutputStream.
+For this `ObjectInputStream` example to work the object you read must be an instance of `MyClass`, and must have been serialized into the file `object.data` via an `ObjectOutputStream`.

-Before you can serialize and de-serialize objects the class of the object must implement java.io.Serializable.
+Before you can serialize and de-serialize objects the class of the object must implement `java.io.Serializable`.

-When you are finished reading data from the ObjectInputStream you should remember to close it.
-Closing a ObjectInputStream will also close the InputStream instance from which the ObjectInputStream is reading.
+When you are finished reading data from the `ObjectInputStream` you should remember to close it.
+Closing a `ObjectInputStream` will also close the `InputStream` instance from which the `ObjectInputStream` is reading.

-Closing a ObjectInputStream is done by calling its close() method.
-Here is how closing a ObjectInputStream looks:
+Closing a `ObjectInputStreamp` is done by calling its `close()` method.
+Here is how closing a `ObjectInputStream` looks:

 ```java
 objectInputStream.close();
 ```

 You can also use the try-with-resources construct introduced in Java 7.
-Here is how to use and close a ObjectInputStream looks with the try-with-resources construct:
+Here is how to use and close a `ObjectInputStream` looks with the try-with-resources construct:

 ```java
 InputStream input = new FileInputStream("data/data.bin");